Frequently Asked Questions About Genetic Testing

 How do I decide whether to be tested?

-People can seek advice about genetic testing from a genetic counselor.
+A geneticist or genetic counselor can help families think about the benefits and limitations of a particular genetic test.
 Genetic counselors help individuals and families understand the scientific, emotional, and ethical factors surrounding the decision to have genetic testing and how to deal with the results of those tests.
 (See: Frequently Asked Questions about Genetic Counseling)

 Where can I find more information about genetic testing?